belinda-g-freitas/belinda-g-freitas/README.md

 ## 🤡 Fun fact about me

 I wanted to do software engineering after high school because I loved and still love playing video games, so I hoped that I could make my own games (with my own crazy features); but in the end I figured out that developing video games would tire my eyes twice (developping and then playing), and I probably won't be so excited to play my own games since I would have gotten accustomed to them during the dev proccess.
-So, I decided to be primarily a mobile and backend dev.
+So, I decided to be primarily a mobile, desktop and backend dev.

 [![roadmap.sh](https://roadmap.sh/card/wide/65327fe7b5d7a4eb01ea5e2e?variant=dark&roadmaps=flutter%2Cnodejs%2Cbackend%2Ctypescript)](https://roadmap.sh)